christianjokhaji/UHelper/README.md

 ![png](assets/0.png)

 If you can see a screen similar as above, that means you've successfully created your own server.
 You are now ready to invite UHelper to help you through your journey as a student.
-Next, click this [link](https://discord.com/oauth2/authorize?client_id=1253813199397191863&permissions=1126727225142272&integration_type=0&scope=bot).
-The link will take you to a webpage that not only informs you that you are about to
-UHelper to a server, but also prompts you to select which server you want UHelper to join in.
+This [link](https://discord.com/oauth2/authorize?client_id=1253813199397191863&permissions=1126727225142272&integration_type=0&scope=bot) will take you to a webpage that prompts you to select which server you want UHelper to join.

 ![png](assets/1.png)